mfrinsko/GettingCleaningData/CodeBook.md

   - 5 = Standing
   - 6 = Laying

+*The rest of the variables in the data set are numeric values.*

 4. TimeBodyAccelerometerMeanX:	Average body acceleration time from the accelerometer along the X axis

 5. TimeBodyAccelerometerMeanY:	Average body acceleration time from the accelerometer along the Y axis